mvyimby/mvyimby/content/page/join.md

 Want to help make abundant housing in California a reality?
 There are many ways you can help!

-1. Come to our next [Mountain View YIMBY Monthly meeting] via Zoom.
-2. [Subscribe to our mailing list] to hear about upcoming advocacy opportunities!
+ - [Subscribe to our mailing list] to hear about upcoming advocacy opportunities!
-3. Consider paying membership dues.
+ - Consider paying membership dues.
 (See donation details section below)

 You can also checkout other upcoming events on [our calendar].